Protocol Futuring: Speculating Second-Order Dynamics of Protocols in Sociotechnical Infrastructural Futures: Background

-Despite their hiddenness, protocols carry social and political weight.
-Lawrence Lessig’s dictum that “code is law” captures how software rules can regulate behavior as effectively as legal statutes~\cite{lessig1999code}.
-Contemporary analyses extend this logic to “social protocols”—the explicit and tacit rules that structure interaction online and off~\cite{warden2023social}.
-Platform algorithms, moderation policies, and community norms jointly govern information flows, demonstrating how technical and social layers of protocol interlock.
-Formal standard-making bodies increasingly treat social values as matters of codification: ISO 14001 and ISO 26000, for example, establish environmental and social responsibility protocols beyond conventional law~\cite{Yates2019}.
+Despite their hiddenness, protocols carry social and political weight. \citet{lessig1999code}’s dictum that \emph{“code is law”} captures how software rules can regulate behavior as effectively as legal statutes.
+Contemporary analyses extend this logic to \emph{“social protocols”}—the explicit and tacit rules that structure interaction online and off~\cite{warden2023social}.
+Platform algorithms, moderation policies, and community norms jointly govern information flows, demonstrating how technical and social layers of protocol interlock. \citet{masnick2019protocols} argues that shifting from proprietary platforms to open protocols could address persistent challenges in content moderation and free speech online, proposing that protocol-based architectures give users more choice and create healthier competitive dynamics than centralized platform governance.
+Formal standard-making bodies increasingly treat social values as matters of codification.
+ISO 14001 (``Environmental management systems'') and ISO 26000 (``Social responsibility''), for example, establish environmental and social responsibility protocols that go beyond conventional law~\cite{Yates2019}.

 Yet the very success of protocols breeds neglect.
 Effective protocols recede into infrastructure, making failures hard to anticipate and reforms difficult to introduce.
-Internet history offers cautionary examples of “protocol ossification,” where widely deployed standards become so entrenched that even beneficial upgrades face rejection by middleboxes or firewalls~\cite{handley2017ossification}.
-More generally, neglected protocols can grow fragile, sclerotic, or vulnerable to capture by narrow interests or malicious actors~\cite{asparouhova2023protocols}.
+Internet history offers cautionary examples of \emph{“protocol ossification,”} \cite{Ammar2018ex} where widely deployed standards become so entrenched that even beneficial upgrades face rejection by middleboxes or firewalls~\cite{handley2015ossification}.
+More generally, neglected protocols can grow fragile, sclerotic, or vulnerable to capture by narrow interests or malicious actors. \citet{askonas2025control} describes how protocols create \emph{``accountability sinks''}---situations where decisions are delegated to policies or automated systems such that no human appears responsible or in charge.
+In a protocol-governed society, agency becomes invisible: the more decentralized and scalable the system, the more responsibility evaporates, even as power continues to operate~\cite{masnick2019protocols}.
 Conversely, well-designed and well-stewarded protocols can enable major leaps in coordination, as rail gauges, electrical standards, and Internet protocols did in earlier eras.